Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

 3. Build out the api/v1/concoctions/:id route, and figure out how/when to display the data
   * Initially, I want to show the last Concoction when the user loads the page (Update: DONE!)
   * I will later replace the default view with the "New Concoction" form (Update: DONE!)
   * From the ConcoctionsController: render status: :not_found (Make sure to incorporate this into the JS file!)
+(Update: DONE!)
-  * I might use this image: https://pixabay.com/vectors/monitor-404-error-problem-page-1350918/
+  * I might use this image: https://pixabay.com/vectors/monitor-404-error-problem-page-1350918/ (Update: I used a different image instead.)
   * Also, here's how to merge a branch with a commit message: https://stackoverflow.com/questions/15006554/git-merge-branch-and-use-meaningful-merge-commit-message
     * Update: That won't work, due to fast-forwarding.
 This explains it: https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---ff